librarianrafia/cv/index.md

 - Develop teaching materials such as handouts, course outlines, instructional videos, and other instructional aids in both print and digital formats.
 - Collaborate with faculty to develop new instruction tailored to specific needs (e.g., “Acknowledging Sources and Avoiding Plagiarism”).
 - Created teaching materials such as: curricula, course outlines, handouts, instructional videos, and other instructional aids in both print and digital formats
-- Created Chicago citations style handout for History Students
+- Created Chicago citations style handout for History Students.
 - Taught workshops on library resources (catalogues and databases) and bibliographic management tools.
 - Provide information literacy instruction (in classes or one-on-one) to upper-division undergraduate and graduate students in assigned departments, collaborating with faculty to enhance the learning experience of students.
 - Instruct one-off information literacy workshops (not associated with a class) for both internal staff members and the greater campus.
 Participate in emerging technologies instruction